MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/New-ItemProperty.md

 ```

 ### -Path

-Specifies the path to the item.
+Specifies the path of the item.
-This parameter identifies the item to which the new property will be added.
+This parameter identifies the item to which this cmdlet adds the new property.

 ```yaml
 Type: String[]